joshleblanc/view_component_reflex/README.md

 By default (since version `2.3.2`), view_component_reflex stores component state in session.
 You can optionally set the state adapter to use the memory by changing `config.state_adapter` to `ViewComponentReflex::StateAdapter::Memory`.

+Optionally, you can also store state right in the dom with `ViewComponentReflex::StateAdapter::Dom`.
+Not that the DOM adapter requires the `data-reflex-dataset="*"` property to be set on anything firing the reflex.

 ## Custom State Adapters

 ViewComponentReflex uses session for its state by default.
 To change this, add